-Diagnosing What precise instructional needs does a student The administration of formal diagnostic reading Instructional have that, if identified, and addressed with a assessments evidences the need for highly intensive Needs matched intervention will improve his/her rate instructional interventions, which are needed to match of progress toward important reading goals? the findings of the assessment in order to increase a student's reading achievement.
-Diagnostic reading For some students, even when provided with evidence-based interventions and quality instruction, the students continue to fall further behind grade-level expectations.
-Continued lack of progress increases the urgency of designing and implementing an instructional plan that will assessments are more rarely administered compared to other forms of assessment. improve the students' reading outcomes.
-In this case, the use of a reliable and valid standardized diagnostic reading assessment may provide information that educators need to identify reading challenges and more precisely meet the students' instructional needs.
+Diagnosing Instructional What precise instructional needs does a student have that, if identified, and addressed with a matched intervention will improve his (her rate When a student is not responding to interventions, diagnostic evaluation is necessary to better understand the root of a student's difficultion.
+Diagnostic Needs matched intervention will improve his/her rate of progress toward important reading goals?
+For some students, even when provided with evidence-based interventions and quality instruction, the students continue to fall further behind grade-level expectations.
+Continued lack of progress increases the urgency of designing and implementing an instructional plan that will improve the students' reading outcomes.
+In this case, the use of a reliable and valid standardized diagnostic reading assessment may provide information that educators need to identify reading challenges and more precisely meet the students' instructional needs. the root of a student's difficulties.
+Diagnostic evaluation is conducted by a certified Diagnostician or other state certified professional.
+Diagnostic evaluations are used to identify learning disabilities such as dyslexia.
+A diagnostic evaluation should not be delayed if a student demonstrates characteristics of a learning disability.
 Who is assessed?
 Students who are not making adequate progress despite the use of intense intervention.